godotengine/godot-contributing-docs/documentation/overview.rst

 Overview
 ========

+We always need help to improve the documentation, be it the class reference or the manual.
+Below, you can find our content and writing guidelines and concrete guides to make changes to the documentation.

+Be sure to also check the :ref:`workflow guidelines <doc_contributing_workflow>`, especially if you're new to using Git or GitHub.

 There are two separate resources referred to as "documentation" in Godot:

 - **The class reference.** This is the documentation for the complete Godot API